Nimrod Jarrett Smith

-Nimrod Jarrett Smith (1837–1893), also called Tsaladihi (from the Cherokee pronunciation of the name "Jarrett"), was the fourth Principal Chief of the Eastern Band of Cherokee Indians.
+Nimrod Jarrett Smith (1832–1893), also called Tsaladihi (from the Cherokee pronunciation of the name "Jarrett"), was the fourth Principal Chief of the Eastern Band of Cherokee Indians.
 He is credited with gaining approval by the North Carolina legislature for the band's incorporation as a legal entity, and for gaining federal recognition as an Indian tribe.

 Early life and education

-He was born into a Cherokee family in 1837 located in western North Carolina, part of a band that remained in the state during and after the period of Indian Removal.
+He was born into a Cherokee family in 1832 located in western North Carolina, part of a band that remained in the state during and after the period of Indian Removal.
 Cherokee from most of the towns in the American Southeast were forced to Indian Territory west of the Mississippi River.

-His mother was Cherokee and his father was Henry Smith, a Cherokee of mixed race who had land along the Valley River.
-He served as an interpreter and translator for Reverend Evan Jones at the old Valley town mission.
+His Cherokee mother was married to Henry Smith, a mixed-race Cherokee who owned land along the Valley River.
+Henry Smith served as an interpreter and translator for Reverend Evan Jones at the old Valley town mission.
 Henry Smith was one of the wealthiest men in the Eastern Cherokee Band (it was known in relation to the majority of the tribe that moved west.)

 Nimrod Smith had many connections to other Cherokee leaders through his paternal grandmother, Sarah Susan Watie.
-He was the great-grandson of David Watie and therefore great-grand-nephew of Major Ridge, first cousin twice-removed of John Ridge, and grand-nephew of Stand Watie and Elias Boudinot.
+He was the great-grandson of David Watie, making him the great-grand-nephew of Major Ridge, first cousin twice-removed of John Ridge, and the grand-nephew of Stand Watie and Elias Boudinot.
 As the Cherokee have a matrilineal kinship system, he would have been considered born into his mother's clan and generally taken his status from her.
 The tribe also was influenced by European-American patriarchal traditions.

 Career

-In this period, the Cherokee remaining in North Carolina were treated as US and state citizens.
+During this period, the Cherokee remaining in North Carolina were treated as US and state citizens.
 They generally supported the Confederacy during the American Civil War.
 Nimrod Smith served the Confederacy as First Sergeant of B Company in the Cherokee Battalion of Thomas' Legion of Cherokee Indians and Highlanders, under the command of Principal Chief William Holland Thomas.

-A well-educated and well-spoken man, Smith was fluent in both Cherokee and English; he had learned Cherokee as a second language.
+A well-educated and well-spoken man, Smith was fluent in both Cherokee and English, having learned Cherokee as a second language.
 He was elected Principal Chief in 1880 upon the death of his immediate predecessor, Lloyd Welch.
 He exercised unprecedented power over and influence among the Eastern Cherokee.
 He worked actively to gain official U.S. government recognition for the band as a tribe under federal law and was successful.

-In 1887 Smith was host to ethnologist James Mooney during Mooney's first visit to the Eastern Band in western North Carolina.
-In that year Mooney observed a Green Corn Dance; it was the last such ritual to be performed by the tribe for over a century.
+In 1887, Smith was host to ethnologist James Mooney during Mooney's first visit to the Eastern Band in western North Carolina.
+During that year, Mooney observed a Green Corn Dance; it was the last such ritual to be performed by the tribe for over a century.

 Jarrett Smith was an anti-assimilationist, fighting against acculturation into white American society.
 At the same time, he participated in a local chapter of the Freemasons, a fraternal society.
-He is credited with gaining incorporation of the Eastern Band as a legal entity by the North Carolina legislature.
+He is credited with gaining incorporation of the Eastern Band as a legal entity by the North Carolina General Assembly.